Preface to the Online Edition

 Thanks to everyone who has reported bugs in the online edition: Brian Green, Brian Swift, Dario Seyb, Haralambi Todorov, Joachim Hodara, Jino Park, Kevin Gibson, Marcos Fajardo, Matthias Moulin, Mauricio Vives, Nikola Bunjevac, Papik Meli, Steve Hoelzer, Trevor Black, and Xuanda Yang.

-Finally, special thanks to everyone who has supported us on patreon, including (as of January 5, 2022): abdelhakim deneche, Alain Galvan, Andréa Machizaud, Aras Pranckevicius, Christopher Webb, Claudia Doppioslash, Daniel E, Danny Fritz, Denis A. Gladkiy, Dong Feng, Enrico, Erick Folckemer, Filip Strugar, Haralambi Todorov, Jaewon Jung, Jendrik Illner, Jim Price, Joakim Dahl, Jonathan Stone, Jonathan Thaler, KrotanHill, Malte Nawroth, Manish Mathai, Mauricio Vives, Nathan Vegdahl, Pavel Panchekha, Pratool Gadtaula, Ruiwei Bu, Scott Pilet, Shin Watanabe, Tom Hulton-Harrop, Torgrim Boe Skaarsmoen, William Newhall, Yining Karl Li, Yury Mikhaylov, and ZeroSumBit.
+Finally, special thanks to everyone who has supported us on patreon, including (as of December 8, 2022): abdelhakim deneche, Alain Galvan, Andréa Machizaud, Aras Pranckevicius, Ben Bass, Claudia Doppioslash, Danny Fritz, Dong Feng, Enrico, Farhan Wali, Filip Strugar, Haralambi Todorov, Jaewon Jung, Jason Coleman, Jendrik Illner, Jim Price, Joakim Dahl, Jonathan Stone, KrotanHill, Malte Nawroth, Manish Mathai, Mauricio Vives, Mrinal Deo, Nathan Vegdahl, Pavel Panchekha, Pratool Gadtaula, Ruiwei Bu, Scott Pilet, Shin Watanabe, Tom Hulton-Harrop, Torgrim Boe Skaarsmoen, William Newhall, Yining Karl Li, and Yury Mikhaylov.

 Although the book is posted online for anyone to read for free, the text of the book remains © Copyright 2004–2018 Matt Pharr, Wenzel Jakob, and Greg Humphreys.
 As before, the pbrt source code is made available under the BSD license.